Tenant databases

 Real estate agents, private landlords, park operators and others can subscribe to tenant databases.
 This allows them to check listings made about tenants by other subscribers and to list information about tenants to these databases.

-Restrictions on listing - landlords/agents
+Restrictions on landlords/agents making a listing

 Before the landlord/agent can list information about a tenant, they must:

-• consider any response by the tenant
+- consider any response by the tenant.

 If the landlord/agent fails to do this, they face a fine of up to $2,200.

-In their response the tenant can:
+In their response a tenant can:

-• object to the entry of the information in the database, or
+- object to the entry of the information in the database; or

-• object that the information is inaccurate, incomplete or ambiguous
+- object that the information is inaccurate, incomplete, or ambiguous

-Restrictions on listing – database operators
+Restrictions on database operators making a listing

 A database operator, or anyone else, must not enter information about a tenant in a database unless: